yonkahlon/Zenject/README.md

 If you have some initialization that needs to occur on a given object, you can include this code in the constructor.
 However, this means that the initialization logic would occur in the middle of the object graph being constructed, so it may not be ideal.

 One alternative is to implement IInitializable, and then perform initialization logic in an Initialize() method.
 This method would be called immediately after the entire object graph is constructed.
-The order that the Initialize() methods are called on all IInitialize's is also controllable in a similar way to ITickable, as explained <a href="#update--initialization-order">here</a>.
+This is also nice because the initialization order is customizable in a similar way to ITickable, as explained <a href="#update--initialization-order">here</a>.

 IInitializable works well for start-up initialization, but what about for objects that are created dynamically via factories?  (see <a href="#dynamic-object-graph-validation">this section</a> for what I'm referring to here).